NHS calls in Military

-I just hope rivalries twixt NHS and Military are sorted out!
-Many years ago, a Military Ambulance transferred me for Polio treatment from Millbank Military Hospital in London to the Royal National Orthopaedic Hospital at Stanmore.
-Polio leaves you with pain everywhere, so the nurses used to wrap me in a sheet, rather than trying to dress me in a nightdress or PJs.
+Years ago, when a Military Ambulance transferred me for Polio treatment from Millbank Military Hospital in London to the Royal National Orthopaedic Hospital at Stanmore, I was in pain, so the nurses wrapped me in a sheet, rather than trying to dress me in a nightdress or PJs.

-As my father was in the Navy, I was first taken to Millbank for assessment, then transferred.
-On my jourmey I had a full Military escort, as only the Services can provide: two male orderlies/drivers in full khaki uniform, and two female Queen Alexandra nurses in their elegant red capes. (see left)
+On my journey I had a full Military escort, as only the Services can provide: two male orderlies in smart uniform, and two female Queen Alexandra nurses in their elegant red capes. (see left)

-Elbowing the these nurses aside, she proceeded to whip the sheets off my trolley – leaving me fully exposed – stark naked.
+Bristling with importance, she elbowed the military nurses aside, wouldn’t listen to their explanations, and proceeded to whip the sheets off my trolley – leaving me fully exposed – stark naked.

-I do wonder what happened to those capes – very good for patient morale!
+I do miss those red nurses’ capes – they were good for patient morale!